I am an associate professor in education economics at the School of Business and Economics (SBE), Maastricht University.

 I am the project leader of several evaluation studies in education, focusing on topics such as the effectiveness of ICT-tools in secondary education for math and literacy, the effectiveness of summer schools, and active labour market policies, such as retraining programmes.

-I am responsible for the coordination of the University Teaching Qualification (in Dutch: BKO) for the Faculty of Science and Engineering (formerly Faculty of Humanities and Science) of Maastricht University and I am educational director of the Master of Evidence Based Innovation in Teaching (MEBIT, 60 ECTS), a research oriented master for teachers.
+Until November 2019, I am educational director of the Master of Evidence Based Innovation in Teaching (MEBIT, 60 ECTS), a research oriented master for teachers.
 Furthermore, I am the coordinator of the research methods course and the statistics course of the MEBIT.

 My research aims to better understand the factors that influence student performance, with a specific focus on technological innovations and inequality in education.
 My research has always aimed at the economics of education, but over the years my research focus has shifted from performance of educational institutions, and the role of innovations, to a focus on the individual student and the role of personalized and adaptive technology and interventions, with the focus of inequality in education as a common theme.